straydogstudio/s3_rails/README.md

 This is particularly useful when you wish to change templates without re-releasing your application (e.g. Heroku slugs.)

+##Future Possibilities

+- Pattern matching to exclude/include bucket files
+- A single central cache for multiple Rails instances.
+- Multiple buckets per Rails app
+- (Submit an issue to put your idea here)

 ##Installation

 In your Gemfile: